Best Recommendations for a Type 2 Diabetes Diet Plan

 Mediterranean Diet

 The Mediterranean diet is considered a great choice for those with type 2 diabetes due to its focus on plant-based eating with the inclusion of poultry, and seafood.
 While nothing is fully restricted in this approach, the plan encourages a person to reduce the consumption of red meat, dairy, and sugary foods.
+It’s also a heart healthy diet and is flexible enough for people to choose foods they enjoy.

 Note: To learn more about the Mediterranean Diet, visit this source.